-I’ve been doing it once a week for about a month now, and have noticed come big improvements in odour.
+I’ve been doing this detox method once a week for about a month now, and I’ve noticed big improvements in my odour.

 Why Detox Your Pits?

 Bentonite clay is fantastic for detoxing and removing toxins, chemicals, heavy metals, and other impurities from the body.

 This makes it excellent for speeding up the transition period when switching over to using a natural deodorant.

 Conventional deodorants and antiperspirants contain many harmful chemicals and additives.
 In order to block the body’s natural ability to sweat, it takes something unnatural and very toxic, as shown in the chemical list of some deodorants:

 - Aluminium.
 This is what blocks the pores in your armpits to stop the sweating.
 There’s some evidence linking aluminium to Alzheimer’s Disease and cancer.